KartikAg13/customer_segmentation/README.md

-# K-Means Clustering with Manual Centroids
+# Mall Customer Segmentation using K-Means

 ## Overview
 This repository contains an implementation of K-Means clustering using manually assigned initial centroids.
 The algorithm clusters customer data based on their **Annual Income (k$)** and **Spending Score (1-100)**.